Reclaimed Heart Pine

 Over a century in the making

 Genuine reclaimed Heart Pine has been crafted out of 100 year old beams and decking salvaged from historic buildings across rural America.
-Through the laborious and time-consuming process of reclaiming, Craft’s artisans are able to restore, by hand, this wonderful resource.
-Through numerous painstaking techniques, our craftsmen are committed to taking America’s Heart Pine, now all but gone from its native forests, and giving it a new life.
-Preserving a moment in time from the past, so it can be cherished for generations to come.
+Through laborious and time-consuming techniques, CRAFT’s artisans are able to restore by hand this wonderful resource, preserving a moment in time from the past so it can be cherished for generations to come.
+Our craftsmen are committed to taking America’s Heart Pine, now all but gone from its native forests, and giving it a new life.

 Given Heart Pine’s exceptional strength on the one hand, and ease of woodworking on the other, it quickly became the species of choice for the heavy beams, posts and other structural members of the numerous cotton mills, factories and warehouses that sprang up across the land as America began to industrialize in the late 1800s and early 1900s.

-As the United States continued to industrialize, the appetite for heart pine continued unabated to the point where almost every stand of Heart Pine forests was clear cut and stripped of all trees.
+As the United States continued to industrialize, the appetite for heart pine proceeded unabated, to the point where almost every stand of Heart Pine forest had been clear cut and stripped of all trees.
 Through over harvesting and other forms of habitat encroaching, today Heart Pine has been reduced to less than 3% of its original range.
 This fact makes the centuries-old lumber, reclaimed from the old mills and factories now being taken down, all the more precious.